Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: Partially Decoupled ANM-based Channel Estimation Framework

 If the actual differential angles $\boldsymbol{\psi}_\mathrm{R}$ satisfy that $\Delta_{\boldsymbol{\psi}_\mathrm{R}} > \frac{4}{N_\mathrm{R}}$, then we have $\mathrm{SDP}(\mathbf{H}) = \| \mathbf{H} \|_{\mathcal{A}}$. \end{theorem}

 \begin{proof} See Appendix \ref{Theorem2Proof}. \end{proof}

-Under the condition that the actual differential angles $\boldsymbol{\psi}_\mathrm{R}$ are separable to a certain extent, Theorem \ref{Theorem2} establishes the equivalence between \eqref{PDAN} and \eqref{PDANopt}.
-This condition generally holds in practice, as RIS usually consists of a large number of elements.
+Upon the condition that the actual differential angles $\boldsymbol{\psi}_\mathrm{R}$ are separable to a certain extent, Theorem \ref{Theorem2} establishes the equivalence between \eqref{PDAN} and \eqref{PDANopt}.
+This condition is expected to hold in practice, as RIS usually consists of a large number of elements.
 Note that the condition stated in Theorem \ref{Theorem2} pertains to the actual differential angles, while the conditions in Theorem \ref{Theorem1} concern the estimated differential angles and AoD-AoA pairs.
 In conclusion, \eqref{PDANopt} provides a lower bound for $\| \mathbf{H} \|_{\mathcal{A}}$ and is equal to $\| \mathbf{H} \|_{\mathcal{A}}$ under two classes of mild conditions in Theorem \ref{Theorem1} and Theorem \ref{Theorem2}, respectively.

 Next, we formulate the considered CE problem as a PDANM problem, i.e., to treat $\mathbf{H}$ as an optimization variable and find an estimated channel matrix $\hat{\mathbf{H}}$ with the minimum PDAN.
 With Theorem \ref{Theorem1} and Theorem \ref{Theorem2}, a solution to the PDANM problem can be obtained by solving the following problem: